SystemsApproach/private5g/core.rst

     support for Standalone (SA) deployment of both 4G and 5G.

 First, SD-Core supports both the 5G and 4G versions of the Mobile Core,\ [#]_ which share a common User Plane (UPF).
-We have not discussed details of the 4G Core, but the obvious takeaway is that it is much less disaggregated.
-In particular, the components in the 5G Core are stateless and so can be horizontally scaled out as load dictates, whereas that is not the case for the 4G Core.
-(For completeness, the rough correspondence between 4G and 5G is: MME-to-AMF, SPGW_C-to-SMF, HSS-to-UDM, and PCRF-to-PCF.)
+We have not discussed details of the 4G Core, but observe that it is less disaggregated.
+In particular, the components in the 5G Core are specified so that they can be stateless, simplifying the task of horizontally scaling them out as load dictates.
+(The rough correspondence between 4G and 5G is: MME-to-AMF, SPGW_C-to-SMF, HSS-to-UDM, and PCRF-to-PCF.)
 Although not shown in the schematic, there is also a scalable Key/Value Store microservice based on MongoDB.
-It is used to make all Core-related state persistent for both the 4G and 5G Control Planes, so for example, UDM/UDR (5G) and HSS (4G) write subscriber state to MongoDB.
+It is used to make Core-related state persistent for the Control Planes; for example, UDM/UDR (5G) and HSS (4G) write subscriber state to MongoDB.

 .. [#] SD-Core's 4G Core is a fork of the OMEC project and its 5G Core
        is a fork of the Free5GC project.